How the SEC is making life easier for corporate America

 In May 2019, the SEC proposed exempting public companies with less than $100 million in revenues from a requirement to get an external auditor to sign off on the adequacy of their internal financial reporting controls.
 The proposal would ease a rule introduced by the 2002 Sarbanes-Oxley Act in the wake of the Enron and WorldCom accounting scandals.
 The SEC said such an exemption should help reduce small companies' compliance costs.

-But opponents of the proposal, including Jackson and Harvard University academics, say it could lead to more corporate fraud.
+But opponents of the proposal, including Rob Jackson, a Democratic SEC commissioner, and Harvard University academics, say it could lead to more corporate fraud.
+The SEC says there is no data to substantiate this claim and notes that companies overall will continue to be audited.

 TESTING THE WATERS